BirdeeHub/nixCats-nvim/README.md

   `wrapRc = "UNWRAP_IT"`

-- **No need for Lua in Nix strings.** define arbitrary categories of dependencies in Nix, and interact with them transparently from Lua.
+- **No need for Lua in Nix strings.** define arbitrary categories of dependencies in Nix, and pass arbitrary nix values, and have all the info be effortlessly made available in your configuration!

 - **Integrates with NixOS or Home Manager,**